This article was last updated by on

 Factors to Consider for Appropriate Arrowhead Soil

-Being an aroid and creeping epiphyte, the Arrowhead plant requires enough air pockets to hold water and nutrients alongside air for growth.
+Being an aroid and creeping epiphyte, the Arrowhead plant requires enough air pockets to hold water and nutrients and perform aeration.

 So to provide the optimal substrate, look out for the given factors to consider while choosing the soil.